martinjungblut/gobox/README.md

 ## cleveref

-### Clever References for the Go programming language
+### clever/smart references for the Go programming language

 ----